Student Project Support

 Given our work and the demand for our services and programs, we are not able to respond to all student requests.
 However, much of the information you are most likely needing can be found on our website, in our reports (available online), and through resources such as the Canadian Association for Suicide Prevention, the American Association of Suicidology, and Statistics Canada.

-If an interview is required, please ensure you have given us at least three weeks notice before the deadline and that you have exhausted all other resources.
+If an interview is required, please ensure you have given us at least two weeks’ notice before the deadline and that you have exhausted all other resources.

 If you are preparing for an interview with us, we also ask that research and outlines be prepared in advance prior to an interview and that you bring a copy of the assignment from your instructor/professor.